Old Bill's Fun Run

 Today, one out of every three households participates in this festive, casual event and its associated six-week giving period.
 Whether it’s $9 from a piggy bank or $9 million from a hedge fund, all gifts are important and impact the community.

 Old Bill’s Strives for Sustainability

 Old Bill’s reflects Teton County’s community values, and sustainability is high on the list.
-It is a priority to demonstrate community leadership in this area, and to continue to make adjustments to the event to ensure that the resources used are not only necessary, but are compostable, recyclable, or reusable whenever possible.
+The Community Foundation prioritizes leadership in this area, and continues to make adjustments to the event to use compostable, recyclable and reusable materials and resources whenever possible.

 Recycling & Composting

 In 2011, Old Bill’s eliminated plastic water bottles from the event.
 In lieu of single-use plastics, Jackson Community Recycling/Teton County Integrated Solid Waste and Recycling hosted a water table again this year, featuring free reusable Silipint cups and compostable cups.
 Cups were composted after the event, thanks to Terra Firma Organics.
 Old Bill’s and the Community Foundation have been committed to eliminating styrofoam from the event.
 Participants are encouraged to BYO reusable water bottle!

-Jackson Curbside Recycling generously provided recycling receptacles and disposed of the recycling for no charge to the event.
-Jackson Community Recycling/Teton County Integrated Solid Waste and Recycling provided a container for all of cardboard recycling needs generated by the race and participants.
+Jackson Curbside Recycling generously provided recycling receptacles and disposed of the recycling for no charge.
+Jackson Community Recycling/Teton County Integrated Solid Waste and Recycling provided a container for cardboard recycling needs generated by the race and participants.

-Young Old Bill’s runners all received a medal recognizing their accomplishment.
-The medals were made by volunteers at the Senior Center of Jackson Hole from recycled and eco-friendly materials, and the runners in the competitive categories recycled their race bibs if they didn’t wish to keep them.
+Young Old Bill’s runners all received a medal recognizing their accomplishments.
+The medals were made by volunteers at the Senior Center of Jackson Hole from recycled and eco-friendly materials, and the runners in the competitive categories were able to recycle their race bibs at the finish line.